TheCedarPrince/thecedarprince.github.io/notes/05222022045723-scientific-revolutions.md

++++
-@def title = "Scientific Revolutions"
-@def slug = "05222022045723-scientific-revolutions"
+title = "Scientific Revolutions" slug = "05222022045723-scientific-revolutions"
-@def tags = ["outline", "revolution", "scientific", "shift", "paradigm", "archive"]
-@def description = "The careful nuance that Kuhn used when he created the phrase 'Scientific Revolution'"

-@def rss_title = "Scientific Revolutions"
-@def rss_description = "The careful nuance that Kuhn used when he created the phrase 'Scientific Revolution'"
-@def rss_pubdate = Date(2022, 5, 22)
+tags = ["outline", "revolution", "scientific", "shift", "paradigm", "archive"] description = "The careful nuance that Kuhn used when he created the phrase 'Scientific Revolution'" rss_title = "Scientific Revolutions" rss_description = "The careful nuance that Kuhn used when he created the phrase 'Scientific Revolution'" rss_pubdate = Date(2022, 5, 22)
++++

 Scientific Revolutions